 For ESFP personalities, life is a never-ending party.
-Forming around 7.5% of the population, ESFPs love being in the center of attention and enjoying even the simplest things – their fun and impulsive nature is usually very attractive to other people.
-People with this personality type never run out of ideas and their curiosity is insatiable – they will always be among the first to try something new and exciting.
+Forming around 7.5% of the population, ESFPs love being the center of attention and enjoy even the simplest things.
+Their fun and impulsive nature is usually very attractive to other people.
+People with this personality type never run out of ideas and their curiosity is insatiable.
+They will always be among the first to try something new and exciting.

 ESFPs love communicating with other people and can spend hours upon hours chatting about various topics.
-There is no clearer tell-tale of an ESFP than the fact that someone has just spent the last hour talking about everything but the topic that was supposed to be the main reason for the conversation.
-Not surprisingly, this personality type tends to be very popular in the company of extraverted types.
+An ESFP has no clearer telltale than spending the last hour talking about everything but the topic that was supposed to be the main reason for the conversation.
+Not surprisingly, this personality type tends to be very popular in the company of Extraverted (E) types.

-ESFP personalities live in the world of opportunities and savor the pleasures, dramas and ideas that life throws at them.
+ESFP personalities live in the world of opportunities and savor the pleasures, dramas, and ideas that life throws at them.
 They are immersed in a never-ending performance, trying to cheer other people up.
 ESFPs are extremely talented at making other people feel good and excited, and they enjoy this immensely.
-The earthly and often unique wit of ESFPs is a perfect symbol of their playfulness.
+The earthy and often unique wit of ESFPs is a perfect symbol of their playfulness.

-ESFPs have a highly developed aesthetical sense and this is one of their strongest personality traits.
+ESFPs have a highly developed aesthetical sense, which is one of their strongest personality traits.
 This type of person will enjoy creating well-decorated surroundings and recognize the value of quality in many other things.